RodolfoVelasco1/Ejercicio-Springboot-DTO-Mapper/Solución/README.md

   "releaseYear": 1977,
   "director": "George Lucas",
   "durationInMinutes": 121,
-  "description": "A young boy, Luke Skywalker, teams up with a wise Jedi, a young pilot, a hairy Wookiee, and two robots.
-Together, they must save the galaxy from an evil empire's giant space weapon.
+  "description": "Luke Skywalker, teams up with a wise Jedi, a young pilot, a hairy Wookiee, and two robots.
+Together, they must save the galaxy".
 }
 ```